box/developer.box.com/content/guides/getting-started/sandbox.md

 * Safely build apps within an enterprise-linked environment instead of a free standalone account.
 * Collaborate securely with both internal teams and external collaborators.
 Contractors, partners, and other external users can join the sandbox without accessing live systems and compromising security.
 * Test apps under realistic testing conditions, as sandboxes inherit your enterprise's plan and add-ons at creation time.
-If there are any changes to the plan and add-ons, it can be manually synced by an enterprise admin.
+If there are any changes to the plan or add-ons, they can be [manually synced][4] by an enterprise admin.

 ## Accessing your sandbox